-Driving is a great way to see as much of Tasmania's beautiful natural scenery as you can and allows you to stop at any interesting landmarks or charming towns on your travels.
+Driving is a great way to see Tasmania's beautiful natural scenery.
+You can also take your time and stop at any interesting landmarks or towns along the way.